obonaventure/cnp3/book/network/network.rst

 .. index:: IPv6 fragmentation

-In IPv6, fragmentation is performed by the source host and relies on the fragmentation header.
+In IPv6, fragmentation is performed exclusively by the source host and relies on the fragmentation header.
 This 64 bits header is composed of six fields.

  - a `Next Header` field that indicates the type of the header that follows the fragmentation header
  - a `reserved` field set to `0`.
- - the `Fragment Offset`is a 13-bit unsigned integer that contains the offset, in 8-octet units, of the data following this header, relative to the start of the original packet.
+ - the `Fragment Offset` is a 13-bit unsigned integer that contains the offset, in 8-octet units, of the data following this header, relative to the start of the original packet.
  - the `More` flag that is set to `0` in the last fragment of a packet and to `1` in all other fragments.
  - the 32 bits `Identification` field indicates to which original packet a fragment belongs.
 When a host sends fragmented packets, it should ensure that it does not reuse the same `identification` field for packets sent to the same destination during a period of `MSL` seconds.
 This is easier with the 32 bits `identification` used in the IPv6 fragmentation header, than with the 16 bits `identification` field of the IPv4 header.

+Some implementations send the fragments in increasing fragment offset order, starting from the first fragment.
+Others send the fragments in reverse order, starting from the last fragment.
+The latter solution can be advantageous for the host that needs to reassemble the fragments it can easily allocate the buffer that is required to reassemble all fragments of the packet.
+When a host receives the first fragment of an IPv6 packet, it cannot know a priori the length of the entire IPv6 packet.

 The figure below provides an example of the fragmentation of an IPv6 packet containing a UDP segment in two IPv6 fragments.
 The `Next Header` type reserved for the IPv6 fragmentation option is 44.